chukinas/config/comoto_cli/README.md

 - [ ] Did you add it to the help message?
 - [ ] Should the Summary be changed?
 - [ ] Or the Usage message?

+## Justification

+- help
+- autocomplete
+- encapsulate difficult-to-remember solutions problems like when an iex session can't connect b/c the erlang node is already in use
+- kubernetes setup (took me a couple hours, typing in indv command and copy/pasting).
+Now it's done in a few keystrokes -
+- Note how the command is previewed (e.g. m kube -b)